core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    The 'group_senderId' element of the Group_OSCORE_Input_Material object MUST NOT be included.

+   Note that no information is provided as related to the AEAD Algorithm, or to the Pairwise Key Agreement Algorithm and its parameters.
+In fact, the clients and the server will never use the pairwise mode of Group OSCORE as per {{Section 9 of I-D.ietf-core-oscore-groupcomm}}, and will not need to compute a cofactor Diffie-Hellman shared secret in this OSCORE group.
+It follows that:

+   * In the Common Context of the Group OSCORE Security Context, the parameter AEAD Algorithm and the parameter Pairwise Key Agreement Algorithm are not set (see {{Section 2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 2.1.9 of I-D.ietf-core-oscore-groupcomm}}).

+   * Consistently, when building the two OSCORE 'external_aad' to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 4.4 of I-D.ietf-core-oscore-groupcomm}}), the elements 'alg_aead' and 'alg_pairwise_key_agreement' within the 'algorithms' arrays are set to the CBOR simple value "null" (0xf6).

 * 'srv_cred': this element is a CBOR byte string, with value the original binary representation of the server's authentication credential used in the OSCORE group.
 In particular, the original binary representation complies with the format specified by the 'cred_fmt' element of 'gp_material'.

 * 'srv_identifier': this element MUST be included and is encoded as a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.